Incumbency advantages grow in era of weak parties

 But the response to the president saying he has “total control” over how states respond to emergencies — and could even force governors to repeal emergency measures if he wished — was, ahem, muted.
 Poor Mike Pence would have passed out if Barack Obama had posse comitatus-ed Indiana.
 Or remember when Rick Perry sympathized with Texans who were ready to secede from the union over… wait for it… excessive federal deficit spending?

-On the other hand, you have the presumptive Democratic nominee who gets no respect — like Rodney Dangerfield when he asked his father to take ice fishing and he told him to wait until the weather got warmer.
+On the other hand, you have the presumptive Democratic nominee who gets no respect — like Rodney Dangerfield when he asked his father to take him ice fishing and he told him to wait until the weather got warmer.

 The moves by former President Barack Obama and Biden’s runner-up, Vermont Sen. Bernie Sanders, to offer full-throated endorsements of Biden so early in the process may look like power moves, but they’re exactly the opposite.